danielbh/danielhollcraft.com/ui/src/pages/blog/easy-caching-with-nginx-openresty/index.md

 ```

-Invalidation of API calls
+**Invalidation of API calls**

-Now what about API calls backed by a database where strong consistency between the cache and database is desired.
-For simplicity of this example I again want to emphasize that depending on the use-case and if this proxy handles un-safe requests for these resources (`PUT`, `DELETE`, `POST`, `PATCH`) we might implement a different pattern here with `cache-aside` or `read-through/write-through`.
+Now what about API calls backed by a database.
+For simplicity of this example I again want to emphasize that depending on the use-case and if this proxy handles un-safe requests for these resources (`PUT`, `DELETE`, `POST`, `PATCH`) we might implement a different pattern here.

-Also remember that cache-purging requires an nginx commercial license if you want it out of the box, but you still have other options if you would rather build it than buy it.
+Remember that cache-purging requires an nginx+ commercial license if you want it out of the box, but you still have other options if you would rather build it than buy it.

-Also the pre-requisite for these approaches is that on every database write you need to send out a fire and forget web request to an nginx cache invalidation endpoint or, if you elect to use a distributed cache, you send the invalidation request to the cache itself, and the nginx instances would just be connected to it.
+Also, The pre-requisite for these approaches is that on every database write you need to send out a fire and forget web request to an nginx cache invalidation endpoint or, if you elect to use a distributed cache, you send the invalidation request to the cache itself, and the nginx instances would just be connected to it.

-Also keep in mind the consequences of purging a shared cache.
+Lastly, keep in mind the consequences of purging a shared cache.
 You might want to add things like authorization to confirm those who attempt to purge the cache are allowed to do so.

 Here are some approaches you could take: